Shanky71/Calibration-and-Validation-of-NGSIM-data/README.md

 # Calibration-and-Validation-of-NGSIM-data
 Run the following subsectios of the NGSIM data saved as 'Follower' and 'Leader'.

-First Complie Calibration new to obtain the smoothened position, velocity and acceleration, then use Parameters to obtain the parameters of the IDM Model.
+First Complie Calibration new to obtain the smoothened position, velocity and acceleration, then use Parameters to obtain the parameters of the IDM Model.\

+Also the same implementation of the smoothening has been done in Matlab too.